 In this article, we’ll be taking a look at each period.
-Dates aren’t strict — there is always some overlap between artistic trends, but each stage of musical evolution can be broadly defined by the use of particular compositional techniques and artistic preferences.
+Dates aren’t strict — there is always some overlap between artistic trends.
+Still, each stage of musical evolution can be broadly defined by using particular compositional techniques and artistic preferences.

 Not much evidence has survived to tell us about any formal musical techniques of the ancient world.
 It is only from the later “church medieval” era that we have surviving written notation that more or less exactly conveys how music at the time sounded.

-The church was not only the center of literacy and learning in the middle ages but also a patron of artistic and creative endeavors, which of course included music.
-Most of what we know from this time is sacred music that was written and performed to praise God or religious rituals.
+The church was not only the center of literacy and learning in the middle ages but also a patron of artistic and creative endeavours, including music.
+Most of what we know from this time is sacred music written and performed to praise God or religious rituals.

 The iconic instrument of the Church Medieval is considered by many to be the lute, which can often be seen depicted in the hands of medieval troubadours.
 Other stringed instruments such as harps and lyres were popular too, especially in non-Christianized areas of Northwestern Europe, in addition to simple woodwinds like the flute and recorder.
 Unsurprisingly, the organ was prominent in “Church music.”

 Most music texts from this period do not even mention their author, but we do know of a few famous composers, among them Francisco Landini and Hildegard von Bingen.

 Renaissance composers expanded on the music of the middle ages by introducing more harmony and polyphony.
 The focus was still on religious music, but some composers also adopted secular forms like ballads and madrigals.